Stay Safe in Paris: Top 8 Scams to Watch Out For

 The classic pickpocket scheme

 They usually work in teams.
-One distracts you while the other makes off with your goodies.
+One distracts you while the other makes off with your stuff.
 Someone might ask for directions or strike up a random chat.

-To keep your stuff safe, stash valuables securely and out of reach.
+Stash valuables securely, out of reach, and in multiple locations to keep your stuff safe.
 Anti-theft bags are your new best friend, and always stay sharp.
 If someone invades your personal space or causes a ruckus, be on guard.

 06—